Gordon Bell: Microsoft Research

 Between 1991 and 1995, Bell advised Microsoft in its efforts to start a research group, then joined it full-time in August 1995, studying telepresence and related ideas.
-He is the experiment subject for the MyLifeBits project, an experiment in life-logging (not the same as life-blogging).
-This is an attempt to fulfill Vannevar Bush's vision of an automated store of the documents, pictures (including those taken automatically), and sounds an individual has experienced in his lifetime, to be accessed with speed and ease.
-For this, Bell has digitized all documents he has read or produced, CDs, emails, and so on.
-He continues to do so, gathering web pages browsed, phone and instant messaging conversations and the like more or less automatically.
+He was the experiment subject for the MyLifeBits project, an experiment in life-logging (not the same as life-blogging).
+This was an attempt to fulfill Vannevar Bush's vision of an automated store of the documents, pictures (including those taken automatically), and sounds an individual has experienced in his lifetime, to be accessed with speed and ease.
+For this, Bell digitized all documents he has read or produced, CDs, emails, and so on.

-Honors
+Death

+Bell died of aspiration pneumonia at his home in Coronado, California, on May 17, 2024.
+He was 89.